carmeloevoli/carmeloevoli.github.io/_pages/hea-exercises.md

   - With $p = 2.5$, calculate the cooling time for electrons due to synchrotron radiation and inverse Compton scattering.
 Express your answer in terms of $\gamma_{\text{min}}$ and $\gamma_{\text{max}}$, presenting the timescale in Myr and the energy density in erg/cm $^3$.
   - Calculate the cooling time for electrons via inverse Compton scattering off of CMB photons.
 Estimate at what redshift this cooling time becomes shorter than the age of the Universe.
    - For the radio lobes of Cygnus A, which span approximately 50 kpc and emit a total luminosity of $\sim 10^{45}$ erg/s at radio frequencies around several GHz, assume a magnetic field strength of $\sim 10^{-4}$ G. Determine the power radiated per electron.
 Using your result, calculate the electron energy density.
 Compare this with the magnetic energy density to discuss the energetics of the radio lobes.

+### **4. Universe reionization**

+  The Intergalactic Medium (IGM) at redshifts $z \lesssim 10$ is observed to be highly ionized, likely due to radiation from galaxies and quasars.
+Post-recombination at $z \sim 10^3$, the IGM was almost completely neutral.
+This observation indicates that reionization of the IGM occurred somewhere $z_r \gtrsim 10$, although the exact timing of this crucial transition remains unknown.

+  An ionized IGM scatters CMB photons by Thomson scattering.
+Under the assumption of a uniform Universe with a specified baryon fraction $\Omega_b$ in units of the critical density $\Omega_c$, derive the relation between $\tau_r$ and $z_r$ and calculate $\tau_r$ assuming a reionization redshift $z_r = 10$ for an Einstein-de Sitter Universe.

+### **5. TeV halos**

+  TeV halos, extended regions of very high-energy (~TeV) gamma-ray emission, have been observed surrounding several middle-aged pulsars, such as Geminga

+   - Utilizing the known distance to [Geminga](https://en.wikipedia.org/wiki/Geminga) and given that the angular extension of its TeV halo is approximately \(\theta \sim 1^\circ\), calculate the halo's physical size.
+   - Assuming electrons are initially emitted from the center of the halo, estimate the local diffusion coefficient, \(D\), using the formula \(D \sim l^2/\tau\), where \(l\) represents the halo size, and \(\tau\) is the energy loss timescale.
+Consider energy losses primarily due to IC scattering on CMB.
+   - Discuss the scenario in which the gamma-ray emission occurs in the Klein-Nishina regime.
+Explain the conditions under which the photon field would result in this regime being applicable.